 \section{acknowledgements}

+We thank the anonymous referee for valuable suggestions.
 This work is supported by National Science Foundation of China Grants No. 11903021 and No. 12173030.
 SL acknowledges the NSFC grant No. 11903043.
 SL and DI acknowledge the support by the European Research Council via ERC Consolidator Grant KETJU (No. 818930).
 The authors acknowledge the support by the China Manned Space Program through its Space Application System.
 The Flatiron Institute is supported by the Simons Foundation.
 The IllustrisTNG simulations were run on the HazelHen Cray XC40 supercomputer at the High Performance Computing Center Stuttgart (HLRS) as part of project GCS-ILLU of the Gauss Centre for Supercomputing (GCS).